Wally Cox

 Wallace Maynard Cox (December 6, 1924 – February 15, 1973) was an American actor.
-He began his career as a standup comedian and then became the title character of the popular early U.S. television series Mister Peepers from 1952 to 1955.
+He began his career as a standup comedian and played the title character of the popular early American television series Mister Peepers from 1952 to 1955.
 He also appeared as a character actor in over 20 films and dozens of television episodes.
-Cox was the voice of the animated canine superhero Underdog of the TV show of the same name.
+Cox was the voice of the animated canine superhero Underdog in the Underdog TV series.